 UserGems

-UserGems is a comprehensive, end-to-end sales intelligence platform that leverages AI and proprietary data signals to maximize pipeline growth.
+UserGems is a comprehensive, end-to-end sales intelligence platform that uses AI and proprietary data signals to maximize pipeline growth.
 It helps teams identify and prioritize the most valuable leads through real-time signals, automate follow-up actions, and personalize outreach.
-The platform’s main focus is pipeline generation and customer expansion through relationship intelligence.
+The platform’s main focus is pipeline generation and customer expansion by tracking relationships and job changes.

 Key features